knunery/codex/README.md

 Cmd Tab - alt tab from windows

+Cmd Shift 4 - take a screen shot by dragging a box with the mouse

 #### Terminal

 Go to Settings -> keyboard, and check use option as meta key